vipi-n/swe-101/hld/url_shortener.md

 | Speed | Fast (+ rare retry) | Very fast | Very fast |
 | **Recommended?** | ✅ Good | ✅ Great | ✅ Great |

+### 🏆 Best Approach: Counter + Base62 with Redis

+**Counter + Base62** is the best approach because:
+- **Zero collisions** — a monotonically increasing counter guarantees uniqueness by definition, no retries needed
+- **Simplest logic** — no hashing, no collision handling, no DB lookups during generation
+- **Fastest** — just increment a counter and Base62 encode it
+- **Scales horizontally** — use Redis `INCRBY` with **counter batching** (each Write Service grabs 1000 values at a time) to avoid per-request network calls
+- **Multi-region friendly** — allocate disjoint counter ranges per region (region A: 0–1B, region B: 1B–2B) so no cross-region coordination is needed

+The only trade-off is sequential/predictable codes, which is acceptable for most URL shorteners.
+If unpredictability is required, apply a fixed-width block cipher or hash on the counter value before Base62 encoding.

 ---

 ## Deep Dive 2: Making Redirects Fast